Historical Markers in

 Today, Cook County is the most populous county in Illinois and home to the city of Chicago, a global center of commerce, culture, and innovation.
 It continues to evolve and adapt, with diverse communities, renowned cultural institutions, and a dynamic economy that contributes to its reputation as a vibrant and influential county.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Cook County, Illinois.
+This timeline provides a condensed summary of the historical journey of Cook County, Illinois.

 • 1830: Cook County is established as a separate county in the state of Illinois.